A photo showing a size comparison of Icon of the seas vs the titanic from the front with the miami sunset in the background

 The RMS Titanic had a gross register tonnage of 46,329 tons, 882 feet 9 inches long (269 meters), and 92 feet wide (28 meters).
 The Titanic’s gross registered tonnage was 46,329 GRT.

 Modern ships are much larger than the Titanic.
-Modern cruise ships are on average 20% longer and twice as wide as the Titanic.
+Modern cruise ships are on average 20% longer and one and a half times as wide as the Titanic.

-Today’s largest cruise ship is Royal Caribbean’s Icon of the Seas, with a gross tonnage of 250,800 GT.
-Icon of the Seas measures 1,188 feet long and is 210 feet wide
+Today’s largest cruise ship is Royal Caribbean’s Icon-class, which includes Icon of the Seas, Star of the Seas, and Legend of the Seas.
+The ships have a gross tonnage of 248,663 GT, measure 1,198 feet long, and are 213 feet wide

 When measuring internal volume, Icon of the Seas is more than five times larger than the Titanic.